DataBiosphere/data-portal/content-v2/community-update/community-update/what-is-the-dcp-20-data-preview.md

 # What is the DCP 2.0 Data Preview?

-For the Data Coordination Platform (DCP) 2.0, we are adding contributor-genereated matrices, reprocessing DCP projects, and adding 16 new projects (read the full details of the changes in the DCP [Updates](/dcp-updates)).
+For the Data Coordination Platform (DCP) 2.0, we are adding contributor-generated matrices, reprocessing DCP projects, and adding 16 new projects (read the full details of the changes in the DCP [Updates](/dcp-updates)).

 The DCP 2.0 Data Preview is a separate data view enabling you to explore and access the new contributor-generated matrices as well as the new and reprocessed DCP data as soon as they become available!